msshajeer6/passport-mrz-scanner/README.md

 - 📄 Supports both image files (JPG, PNG) and PDF files
 - 📑 Multi-page PDF support - automatically checks all pages if MRZ not found on first page
+- 🏁 Optional `start_page` hint for PDFs to jump directly to the likely MRZ page (huge speedup when known)
 - 🔄 Automatically rotates images (0°, -90°, 90°) to find MRZ data
 - 📊 Output in JSON or human-readable text format
 - ⏱️ Processing time tracking - includes execution time in all results